 Babies who are premature, have low birth weight or breathing difficulties are at greater risk.
 You should talk to a doctor before using a sling with a premature or sick baby.

-Carry with care: How to keep your baby safe in a sling is a short film which shows you how to position your baby safely in a sling.
+Carry with care: How to keep your baby safe in a sling is a short film that shows you how to position your baby safely in a sling.

 Choosing a sling